iyosayi/contacts/README.md

 # Contact Keeper
-## A simple application built with React for storing and retriving contacts.
+## A simple application built with React for learning purposes.

 ### To Install,
  Run ```npm install```